 On chest radiographs, a small rounded density may be seen laterally towards the left of the trachea.

 An impression can be seen from left side of oesophagus simulating a double aortic arch.

-Typically shows bulbous enlargement of proximal subclavian artery at its origin from aortic arch, posterior to oesophagus.
+Typically shows bulbous enlargement of the proximal subclavian artery at its origin from the aortic arch, posterior to the oesophagus.

 History and etymology

 It is named after Burckhard F Kommerell, German radiologist (1901-1990).